thetundedoherty/thetundedoherty/README.md

 # Hi there 👋
 ![Data Science](https://pbs.twimg.com/profile_banners/236070061/1658062185/1080x360)
-## Facility Manager and Data Analytics
+## Data Analytics
-I am a Facility Manager who loves Data Analytics and providing Statistical Data Analysis and Visualization using Python(Numpy, Pandas, Scikit-Learn, Matplotlib & Seaborn).
-I have a demonstrated history of working on Data Analysis and Data Science projects.
-I am passionate about using inspection data to building Machine Learning Model to predict Industrial Engineering hazards that can lead to Severe Injuries or Death.
+With so much data being generated in this age, it is only wise we leverage it in order to make informed decisions.
+I have a demonstrated history of executing data-driven solutions through efficient and accurate manipulation of data.
+I am passionate about using predictive modeling and implementing action-oriented solutions to complex business problems.

 ### Skills and Experience